Magnetism in Gemstones

 Cat's Eye Pyrope from Sri Lanka

-The Almandine species as a whole shows little variation in color, and there are no gem varieties within the Almandine species.
+The Almandine species as a whole shows little variation in color, and there are no gem varieties within the Almandine species, only Almandine.
 The fact that color intensity of Almandine remains relatively constant regardless of the concentration of iron suggests that color may also be influenced by a charge transfer process such as iron to iron (Fe2+-Fe3+).
 In addition, intervalence charge transfer involving titanium ions (Fe2+-Ti4+) might also influence color toward darker tones (Hoover, pers. comm.
 2012).

 Almandine Chemical Formula